kampidh/Serial_HRM_Monitor/README.md

 - **Trend graph & logging**

-See the min and max value on a 5 minutes span graph and log the data in .csv format to process it further.
+See the min and max value on a 5 minutes span graph on the application and the ability to log the data in .csv format to process it further.

 ![CSV Export](csvexport.png)